KaiyaFox/inktail/TOS.md

 ## Content Guidelines

-Our website is a platform for commissioning and creating art, which may include artistic works that depict nudity, sexual content, or mature themes.
+Our website is a platform for commissioning and creating art, which may include a users artistic works that depict nudity, sexual content, or mature themes.
 By using our website, you understand and accept that you may encounter such content.

 You agree that:
 - You will not upload, post, or transmit any unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, or otherwise objectionable content.
 This includes but is not limited to: